Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 the encrypted data for the vaccinator service (`data`).
 The optional `uid` field is for API users to identify calls to some specific user or assigning return values to internal identifiers.
 It can be unset (empty) or contain some value.
-It is not used for vaccinator identity management.
+It is not used for DataVaccinator identity management.

 All calls will return a JSON encoded string, containing the result of the operation and additional information.